edwang09/hypothesis_extension/README.md

     yarn install
     make

-To build and test in Safari, make sure you have safari 14 and xcode 12 or above, and run the following instead:

-    yarn install
-    make SETTINGS_FILE=settings/safari-dev.json
-    xcrun safari-web-extension-converter ./build --swift --force --project-location ./safari-build

-Once xcode is open, click the play button to test the extension.

 Once this is done you should be able to load the `build/` directory as an unpacked extension.